Burntt/FinRL_Crypto/README.md

 - ```4_backtestpy``` Backtests trained DRL agents (enter multiple results folders from train_results in a list)
 - ```5_PBO.py``` Computes PBO for trained DRL agents (enter multiple results folders from train_results in a list)

 Simply run the scripts in this order.
-Please not all the trained agents are auto-saved to the folder ```train_results```.
-That is where you can find your DRL agents!
+Please note all the trained agents are auto-saved to the folder ```train_results```.
+That is where you can find your trained DRL agents!

 ## Citing FinRL-Crypto
 ```